 Reviews Editor: T Clutch Fleischmann, firstname.lastname@example.org

 For more info, contact our managing editor Ian Morris at email@example.com.

 Our online magazine features essays, reviews, interviews, blog posts, including new work from Marcia Aldrich, Kathleen Rooney, and Rochelle Hurt.
 Our first print issue was released in the fall of 2016.
 Subscription information can be found on our website.
 Our premier print issue showcases the work of Bret Lott, Anne Panning, Ander Monson, and an interview with novelist Aleksandar Hemon.

 Punctuate.
-A Nonfiction Magazine is a publication of the Creative Writing Department at Columbia College Chicago
+A Nonfiction Magazine is a publication of the English and Creative Writing Department at Columbia College Chicago.

 Garnett Kilberg Cohen